RiiConnect24/Wii-Guide/_pages/en_US/dump-wads.md

 6. At the prompt to `Fakesign the TMD`, choose `No`.
 7. At the prompt to `Change the output WAD region`, press the B Button.

-You have now installed a WAD.
-It should appear on your system menu.
+You have now dumped that WAD.
+It should appear on your SD card.
 ![Done](/images/DumpWADS/6.jpg)